luca652/tv_voting_results/README.md

 The script then uses the find_or_create_by! method to either find an existing instance of Campaign based on its unique 'name' or create a new instance if no records exists with that 'name'.

-After this, the Vote instance is created with the data extracted
+After this, the Vote instance is created with the data extracted.

+TESTS
+I have added RSpec model tests for Campaign and Vote.